DuPont: 2000 to 2015 – Further growth, sales, and spinoff of Chemours

+DuPont had 150 research and development facilities located in China, Brazil, India, Germany, and Switzerland, with an average investment of $2 billion annually in a diverse range of technologies for many markets including agriculture, genetic traits, biofuels, automotive, construction, electronics, chemicals, and industrial materials.

 In October 2001, the company sold its pharmaceutical business to Bristol Myers Squibb for $7.798 billion.

-In 2002, the company sold the Clysar(R) business to Bemis Company for $143 million.
+In 2002, the company sold the Clysar business to Bemis Company for $143 million.

 In 2004, the company sold its textiles business, which included some of its best-known brands such as Lycra (Spandex), Dacron polyester, Orlon acrylic, Antron nylon and Thermolite, to Koch Industries.